Welcome to our Eltham, Taranaki, New Zealand web site.

 We have a page on this site called 'Information for parents'.
 If you are a parent to an under 6 year old then this page is for you.
 It is a list of activity's and places you and your child can go, like playcentres, Plunket, Kindergarten and more, with times, dates and contact information.
 Click here for a link to the page or click on the links above.

 The photo above was taken when the movie "The Predicament" was filmed in town, in 2009

 Check out our facebook page Eltham Take Time Out

 Friday Markets are held 9.30 to 12.30 in the TouchPoint Carpark.
 Weather permitting.

 The Eltham Downhill Cheese Race and Market Day 2010

 What a great day in Eltham on Saturday the 27th of March 2010.
 The town was full of people, taking advantage of the many stalls around.
 A cheese grating competition was held, and cheese tasting competition, plus a spot the fluffy mouse competition for the children.
 Geoff Old an Ex All Black and Ex-Elthamite was in town for the proceedings and there was a couple from Canada in town also, they had heard about the Down Hill Cheese Race while visiting in Rotorua and came over for the event.

 The Down Hill Cheese Race started at 12.30 with over 100 competitors.
 There were 5 races across Primary, secondary and Open grades.
 The Primary was split into 2 due to the large number of children of varying ages.
 Our mayor Ross Dunlop joined in the fun and raced in the Mens open event.

-See our News Page for photos of the days events.
 Pictured directly below are the cheeses being carried up hill by Our Mayor Ross Dunlop in red, Shaun McCarthy in yellow and Alex Ballantyne Official race starter in the top hat.